Film Office Latvia

 Film Office Latvia handles the preparation of cash-rebate applications to the aforementioned financiers

 Film Office Latvia brings together highly educated professionals who have considerable experience in making films.
-We have professional and experiences film crews with a considerable experience in international productions.
+We have professional and experienced film crews with a considerable experience in international productions.

 Our staff know the ins and outs of the Latvian film industry, the available human resources, filming locations and technical capabilities for various levels of complex filming –feature films, documentaries, music videos and commercials.
 Our staff is fluent in English, German, French, Danish and Russian.